k2-fsa/icefall/docs/source/model-export/export-ncnn.rst

   1. ``7767517``, it is a magic number and should not be changed.
   2. ``1060 1342``, the first number ``1060`` specifies the number of layers
-     in this file, while ``1342`` specifies the number intermediate outputs of this file
+     in this file, while ``1342`` specifies the number of intermediate outputs of this file
   3. ``Input in0 0 1 in0``, ``Input`` is the layer type of this layer; ``in0``
      is the layer name of this layer; ``0`` means this layer has no input;
-     ``1`` means this layer has one output. ``in0`` is the output name of this layer.
+     ``1`` means this layer has one output; ``in0`` is the output name of this layer.

-We need to add 1 extra line and the result looks like below:
+We need to add 1 extra line and also increment the number of layers.
+The result looks like below:

 .. code-block:: bash